jorgelon/kubernetesinmyhead.net/docs/CI-CD/argo-events-workflows/templates/http.md

 - successCondition: what make the request successfull
 - timeoutSeconds: timeout of the request (default 30s)

+## Outputs

+outputs.result in an HTTP template stores the response body

 ## Bugs | Missing features

 - Workflow-controller was unable to obtain node